This Policy is effective from 1 April, 2023

 8/ Payment for multiple days’ parking in long stay car parks

-Multiple days’ parking can be purchased in long stay car parks by using the Pay by Phone service or, at the Cattle Market car park in Bicester, and Bolton Road car park Banbury by using the pay on exit facility.
+Multiple days’ parking can be purchased in long stay car parks by using the Pay by Phone service or, at the Cattle Market car park in Bicester, by using the pay on exit barrier.

 9/ Electric vehicle charging points